allanverasce/pangenewhale/README.md

 <img src="screenshots/powershell.jpeg" alt="Power" width="800" height="600" />

+**It is important to note** that if you have not downloaded any images previously, you need to double-click the “run” button.
+The first click pulls the image from the selected tool, and the second executes it.

 - **Using the JAR package.** Open the terminal and run using JAVA, following the example below:

 ```bash
 java -jar PanGeneWhale-linux-x64-1.0.0.jar
 ```

 # 3. Main window PanGeneWhale
 When you start the application, you will see the presentation screen.
 Here, the user will find a brief description of the software.
 To access more information, simply click on the "Learn More" button.
 On this same screen, all previously created projects are listed.
 The user can: